Languages of Guyana

 English is the official language of Guyana, which is the only South American country with English as the official language.

-Guyanese Creole (an English-based creole with African, Indian, and Amerindian syntax) is widely spoken in Guyana.
+Guyanese Creole (an English-based creole) is widely spoken in Guyana.

 Guyanese Hindustani is retained and spoken by some Indo-Guyanese for cultural and religious reasons.
 Guyanese Bhojpuri may be used by older generations, folk songs, or in a limited way at home, while standard Hindi is used in religious service, writing, and passively through the consumption of Hindi film exports from India.
+Tamil was once spoken by a segment of the Indo-Guyanese community, although its usage has declined over generations, and it remains mostly in religious and cultural contexts.

 A number of Amerindian languages are also spoken by a minority of the population.
 These include Cariban languages such as Macushi, Akawaio and Wai-Wai; and Arawakan languages such as Arawak (or Lokono) and Wapishana.

-Second and third languages

-Due to the growing presence of Cubans and Venezuelans in the country, Spanish is heard more and more frequently, especially in Georgetown and Region 1.
-Portuguese is increasingly being used as a second language in Guyana, particularly in the south of the country, bordering on Brazil.
-Spanish, Portuguese and French are taught in most secondary schools.